lostipani/fundamentals/python_import_system.md

 ```

 ## Import workflow
-When typing `from mod import foo` or simpy `import mod` the follow happens
+When typing `from mod import foo` or simpy `import mod` the following happens
 1. `mod` is executed (global statements executed, functions and classes defined)
 2. the module is added to `sys.modules[mod]`
 3. names such as `foo` in the caller's namespace (see `__dict__`) are bound to the object imported from `sys.modules[mod].__dict__`